joanalnu/Genetics10/README.md

 ### How can I use this in my class?
 First, identify in your curriculum where you can integrate the software, which is already built aligned with the general education guidelines.
 Then you should start by explaining the fundamental concepts of genomics in your biology or science class, as you would do normally.
 Then you can introduce this tool to students and explain how to use it.

 You can use the software to design problem solving challenges that require students to use critical thinking and coding skills.
 For example, a scenario where a gene mutation causes a disease, and ask students to write code that identifies and corrects the mutation.
-This type of activities foster creativity and problem-solving skill and led further to more science like CRIPSR Cas-9.
+This type of activities foster creativity and problem-solving skill and led further to more science like CRIPSR-Cas9.

 Also, perform planned activities where students apply what they've learned in real life.
 Create assignments where students write simple code using the pre-established functions to emulate genetic processes such as transcription and translation.